spore-war/telegram-bot/README.md

 ## Bot Commands

-- `/start` - Shows welcome message with game links
+- `/game` - Shows welcome message with game links (requires verification in groups)
 - `/help` - Shows help information

+> **Note:** In groups, users must complete verification before accessing game links.
+In private chats, verification is not required.

 ## How It Works